 - A picture ID is required to test

-- Students may not leave the testing room until they are finished with their exam.
-Encourage them to consider using the restroom before they come to the Course Testing Center.
+- Students should not leave the testing room until they are finished with their exam.
+Encourage them to consider using the restroom before they come to the Testing Center.

 - Students should know this information: